dankoch/reckonersite/README.md

 * Happy Days better with Chachi or without Chachi?
 * **Submit it to the Reckoner and let the world decide!**

 Yes, the core concept really was that simple.
 People submit questions with two possible answers, the questions get approved and spruced up, and posted on the site for a week.
 At the end of the week, you have your answer.
-This was always intended as a toy, but a *fun* toy, and sometimes fun toys have a way of ingratiating themselves into many people's lives in a satisfying way.
+This was always intended as a toy, but a *fun* toy, and sometimes fun toys have a way of ingratiating themselves into people's lives in a satisfying way.

 Here's how it looks in practice (using some sample data used to generate the initial mockups):